RegitzeSdun/dbt-datapipeline/README.md

-# wawa-dbt
+# dbt
-Wawa data transformation job - transforming data in our bigquery data warehouse
+Transforming data in our bigquery data warehouse

 Welcome to your new dbt project!